-independent management of complex medication regimens; it also helps prescribers avoid PIMs in older Veterans.
+The IMPROVE program is designed to support elderly Veterans who take multiple medications or have barriers to independent management of complex medication regimens as well as aid prescribers to avoid PIMs in older Veterans.
 A clinical pharmacist with experience in medication management can adopt this program to support PCPs who treat elderly Veterans and other elderly patients.
-In a clinical setting without geriatrics expertise, the IMPROVE program additionally provides academic detailing, which is educational outreach in a face-to-face format from an expert in geriatric prescribing, to support evidence-based safe prescribing.
+In a clinical setting without geriatrics expertise, the IMPROVE program additionally provides academic detailing, which is educational outreach in a face-to-face format from an expert in the field of geriatric prescribing, to support evidence-based safe prescribing.
 This is combined with tailored, individual audit prescribing tools and feedback to providers on their prescribing practice relative to their de-identified peers, to promote engagement and quality improvement.

-Findings suggest that when a clinical pharmacist reviews medications and counsels patients regarding their medication, it improves clinical outcomes, reduces the number of adverse drug events, and increases patient adherence.
-Academic detailing, especially when combined with audit and feedback, has also been shown to produce practice change with reduction in inappropriate prescribing.
+Findings suggest that when a clinical pharmacist reviews medications and counsels patients regarding their medication, it improves clinical outcomes, reduces the number of adverse drug events, and increases patient adherence.5 Academic detailing, especially when combined with audit and feedback, has also been shown to produce practice change with reduction in inappropriate prescribing.^{6,7}

-Needs Addressed
+Need Addressed

 The IMPROVE program uses a patient-centered approach to enhance the quality and safety of prescribing for older rural Veterans.
-Research demonstrates that individuals taking multiple medications have an increased risk for an adverse medication event, resulting in additional outpatient visits and hospitalization.
+Elderly patients taking multiple medications face increased risk for higher health care costs associated with adverse drug events and drug interactions.
+Research demonstrates that individuals taking multiple medications have an increased risk for a potential adverse medication event, resulting in a higher number of outpatient visits and hospitalization.4

-Adverse drug events have been estimated to contribute to 4.3 million health care visits.
-More specifically for older adults, roughly 35% of outpatients and 40% of hospitalizations are associated with adverse drug events.4 In addition, patients who take between five and nine medications have a 50% probability for a drug interaction, and patients who take 20 or more medications have a 100% probability.4 Health care professionals, including pharmacists, play a critical role in educating older adults about appropriate dosing of medications and potential side effects.
-Pharmacists, specifically, provide critical medication prescription information and selfmanagement expertise to providers, patients, and families and their caregivers.
-Pharmacists are an essential component of reviewing medications, providing medication counseling, and ensuring that medications are prescribed appropriately.
-The need for provider education and medication reconciliation exists at every level of health care interaction.7
+Adverse drug events have been estimated to contribute to 4.3 million health care visits.4 More specifically for older adults, roughly 35 percent of outpatients and 40 percent of hospitalizations are associated with adverse drug events.4 In addition, patients who take between five and nine medication have a 50 percent probability for a drug interaction and patients who take 20 or more medications have a 100 percent probability.4

+Health care professionals, including pharmacists, play a critical role in educating older adults regarding appropriate dosing of medications and potential side effects.7 Pharmacists, specifically, provide critically important medication prescription information and self-management expertise to providers, patients, and families and their caregivers as well as experience related to self-management and medication prescriptions.
+Pharmacists are an essential component of reviewing medications, providing medication counseling, and ensuring that medications are prescribed appropriately, which demonstrates the need for provider education and medication reconciliation at every level of health care interaction.7